Bunka Parish

 Bunka Parish (Bunkas pagasts) is an administrative unit of South Kurzeme Municipality in the Courland region of Latvia.
 The parish has a population of 980 (as of 1/07/2013) and covers an area of 110.85 km^{2}.

+History

+When Latvia was a member of the Soviet Union, the parish was the center of the Bunka village council in the Liepāja region.
+The parish was also located at the center of the Bunka collective farm.